 Sunday School: The First Passover

 God marked the day by establishing a feast.
 A young lamb would be killed for each family of the Hebrews.
 The blood of that lamb would be spread on the door frame of each of their homes.
-The lamb itself would be the entree of a feast called Passover because on that night the Angel of Death passed over every house marked in this way.
+The lamb itself would be the entrée of a feast called Passover because on that night, the Angel of Death passed over every house marked in this way.
 The death of Pharaoh’s heir and every firstborn in Egypt was finally enough.
-Pharaoh let them go and their Egyptian neighbors gave riches to the people of Israel so they would leave quickly.
+Pharaoh let them go and their Egyptian neighbors gave riches to the people of Israel, so they would leave quickly.

 Every year since that first Passover, Jewish families remember that day of freedom.
 The Passover is a kind of Old Testament sacrament, bringing union with the God Who saves.
 Luther believed that the Passover, sacrifices and circumcision drew their power to forgive from the cross, which was yet to come, just as our sacraments draw their power to forgive from the cross, where the Lamb of God, Jesus, was sacrificed for us.

 By choosing to institute the sacrament of Holy Communion during the Passover, Jesus used all of its symbols to point to what He was to do for us.
-Now He offers His Body and Blood to us with Bread and Wine, bringing with it freedom from slavery to sin and the power of the devil.
+Now He offers His Body and Blood to us with bread and wine, bringing with it freedom from slavery to sin and the power of the devil.

 Rev. Robert E. Smith